SG2 vs VG10 Comparison (Which Is The Better Knife Steel?)

-When it comes to knife steel, there are a lot of options to choose from.
+When it comes to knife steel, there are seemingly infinite options to choose from.

 Back in the day when I was saving up to buy an Old Timer knife from my local Ace Hardware, I had no idea how many options or how complicated the choice could be.

 But, does it have to be?
-Is all of the hype of new super steels simply marketing?
+Is all of the hype about new super steels simply marketing?

 Well, in many cases, yes.
 However, SG2 and VG10 are two extremely popular knife steels that have some key differences that you’ll want to learn about if you’re in the knife market.